Common Name: Southern Bottlenose Whale

 Size: Adults, The length is up to about 7 m, with females being slightly longer.
 Males weigh about 6.2 tons and females, 7.9 tons.
 Calves at birth, 2.75 m lon

 Appearance At Sea: The species may form groups of 30 to 40 individuals.
-It appears to be a deep diver.

 The blowhole, back and fin all become visible simultaneously.
 The bushy spout projects slightly forward and to a height of 2m.